Turtlerock0010/Imitate/README.md

 #### Replay Recording
 Using the entry box next to the `Replay` button, you can input a recording compatibile to Imitate and plays the recording and saves the recording to memory.

+#### Mouse Refocus
+Press the `Set` button next to the entry box to set the location where your mouse will click to refocus to a different application.
+The location of the next click after clicking the `Set` button will be the location saved where the location will appear on the entry box where the mouse location will then be used for refocusing when `play` is pressed.

 ### Function Section

 #### Function Name Input